qualiaMachine/Intro_GCP_for_ML/episodes/06-Training-models-in-VertexAI.md

 Here is a non-exhaustive list of suggested tests to perform before scaling up your compute needs.

+- **Reproducibility** - do you get the same result each time you run your code?
+If not, set seeds controlling randomness.
 - **Data loads correctly** – dataset loads without errors, expected columns exist, missing values handled.
 - **Overfitting check** – train on a tiny dataset (e.g., 100 rows).
 If it doesn't overfit, something is off.
 - **Loss behavior** – verify training loss decreases and doesn't diverge.